xingguo01/DataScienceExercise/README.md

 # DataScienceExercise

-Exercise solutions for An introduction to Statistical Learning with Application in Python and exercise for NLP as well as a prompt for a demo chatbot
+Exercise solutions for An introduction to Statistical Learning with Application in Python and exercise for NLP (CS224N) as well as Reinforcement Learning (David Silver) and a prompt for a demo chatbot using Gradio.